KaifullaKazim/Netflix_Clone/README.md

 If the browser is preventing not to open the website please follow the below steps

-1. click on the details button resent on the screen
+1. click on the details button present on the screen
 2. ![image](https://github.com/KaifullaKazim/Netflix_Clone/assets/113112009/d5d515fd-5502-49d0-b51b-5b0b6104157f)

 3. Hover the cursor over the underlined part and then you can view the clone website..